 \subsection{Modular circuits; Adders}

-In this subsection, we present and compare three modular designs for implementing adders in Brownian circuits: the full adder, the precede adder, and the product adder.
-While all three designs implement the same logical function for binary addition, they differ in how carry information propagates through the circuit, resulting in different critical path lengths.
+In this subsection, we present and compare three modular designs for implementing adders in Brownian circuits: the full, precede, and product adders.
+Although different adder implementations achieve the same logical function for binary addition, they differ in how the carry signals propagate through the circuit, resulting in different critical path lengths.
 These differences are not only structurally significant but also lead to marked differences in computational time, particularly in how it scales with the number of digits, as we will demonstrate in the following section.
-We begin by introducing standard logic gate designs, including fundamental components such as AND, OR, and other fundamental gates.\cite{utsumi_computation_2022} Using the boxing representation described in the previous subsection, their schematic structures can be presented as follows.
+First, we introduce standard logic gate designs, including fundamental components such as AND, OR, and NAND.\cite{utsumi_computation_2022} Using the boxing representation described in the previous subsection, we present their schematic structures as follows.

-The adder is one of the most fundamental components in logic circuits.
+The adder is one of the most fundamental components of logic circuits.
 Adders perform integer addition and, like other logic circuits, typically handle binary numbers.
-Consider an adder module: each module takes two input bits and produces both the sum and the carry-out bit.
-A module without a carry-in bit is called a half adder, while one that receives a carry-in bit is called a full adder.
-By connecting multiple adder modules in series with the carry-in and carry-out bits, we can construct a circuit that enables multi-digit binary addition.
-In this study, we employ a module design approach to control the overall circuit size by changing the number of modules.
+Consider an adder module: each module takes a two-bit input and produces both the sum and the carry-out bit as output.
+A module without a carry-in bit is called a half adder, whereas one that receives a carry-in bit is called a full adder.
+By connecting multiple adder modules in series with carry-in and carry-out bits, we can construct a circuit that enables multi-digit binary addition.
+In this study, we employ a module-design approach to control the overall circuit size by changing the number of modules.
 The total circuit size is proportional to the number of modules, with the proportionality constant depending on the circuit design used.
 Fig.~\ref{fig:full adder} shows a conventional adder circuit adapted for Brownian implementation.
-We refer to this circuit as the full adder.
+We refer to this circuit as a full adder.